jhedstrom/drupalextension/STEPS.md

   <summary><code>@Given I am logged in as a user with the :permissions permission(s)</code></summary>

 <br/>
-Log in as a user with specific permissions
+Log in as a user with specific permissions.
 <br/><br/>

 ```gherkin